andrewwoods/wp-debug-logger/README.md

 In your **development** environment, you may choose to set `WP_DEBUG_DISPLAY` to `true`, so the error messages show in your browser.
-However, I **strongly recommend** that you do not change it, for your *production* environment, These three lines can be placed anywhere above the line.
+However, I **strongly recommend** that you do not change it, for your *production* environment.
+These settings can be placed anywhere above the line.

 ```